 Strength Rating 1 – 2 (Light Roast)

-Think of a coffee bean like a joint of beef.
+Think of a coffee bean as a joint of beef.
 You can have your beef rare, medium, or well done, which also applies to coffee.
 Different roast levels are often termed ‘light,’ ‘medium,’ and ‘dark.’

 A good lightly roasted coffee will usually have lots of delicate flavors you can taste.
-An example of this would be a lightly roasted Kenyan coffee; this could have clear blackcurrant and lemonade flavors when roasted lightly, which would most likely be lost if roasted to a darker profile.
+An example of this would be a lighter roast Kenyan coffee; this could have clear blackcurrant and lemonade flavors when roasted lightly, which would most likely be lost if roasted to a darker profile.
 In specialty coffee, this is what people are after, roasting coffee to maximize both sweetness and these (often delicate) flavors in the coffee.